fellowgeek/ohcrud/README.md

 ## Errors & Logging

-OhCrud objects inherit from Core object, which means they all have a *error($message, $outputStatusCode = 500)* and *log($level = 'debug', $message, array $context = array())* method.
+ohCRUD objects inherit from Core object, which means they all have a *error($message, $outputStatusCode = 500)* and *log($level = 'debug', $message, array $context = array())* method.
 Use this method to throw errors and set the HTTP status code.

 Database object (DB) will call the *error* method when a PDO exception occurs.

-OhCrud uses [Monolog](https://github.com/Seldaek/monolog) liberary to handle logs, the *log* method in Core is a wrapper for Monolog.
+ohCRUD uses [Monolog](https://github.com/Seldaek/monolog) liberary to handle logs, the *log* method in Core is a wrapper for Monolog.
 Use this method to record PSR-3 compliant log messages.
 The error method will also record a log.

-In OhCrud logs are fomatted like the examples below (output is trimmed to fit in this documentation page) :
+In ohCRUD logs are fomatted like the examples below (output is trimmed to fit in this documentation page) :

 <pre>[2017-07-25 15:01:16] OHCRUD.WARNING:
 Login attempt was not successful